morehavoc/ai-image-api/api-documentation-for-ai.md

   - Invalid group name (must start with lowercase letter, contain only lowercase letters and numbers)
   - Invalid image type (must be one of: bw, color, sticker, whisperframe, raw)
   - Missing or empty details field when type is "raw"
+  - Invalid size parameter (if specified, must be one of the DALL-E 3 supported sizes)
 - 500 Internal Server Error
+  - If the OpenAI image generation API call fails, the body of this 500 response will contain the error details from OpenAI.
+  - For other internal errors, the body might be a generic error message or empty.

 ### Retrieve Generated Image
 `GET /image/{group}/{id}`